alessandro-bsi/SSI-2023-2024/readme.md

 ### Lectures

-- Lecture 01: Pre-requisites to build a secure web system
+- [Lecture 01](Lecture01): Pre-requisites to build a secure web system
+- [Lecture 02](Lecture02): HTTP/S (and in general TLS wrapped protocols) to protect communications

 ## Disclaimer